Back to blog

 Pay-as-you-go

-The results show that AWS and Azure are competitively priced, while GCP is slightly more expensive.
+The results show that OCI is the cheapest option.
+AWS and Azure are competitively priced, while GCP is slightly more expensive.
 As instances scale up, prices increase proportionally across all providers, with GCP consistently remaining the most expensive, albeit only marginally.

 Savings plans (CUDs for GCP) with a one-year commitment